Being a lesbian, gay, bisexual or transgender (LGBT) person experiencing young onset dementia brings unique challenges and opportunities.

 It also addresses the particular legal issues that face LGBT people with dementia.
 For example, equality legislation exists meaning it is illegal for services and staff to discriminate against individuals on the basis of their sexual orientation.
 If you feel that discrimination is occurring, contact your local Equality & Human Rights Commission or Patient Advice & Liaison service if it occurs in an NHS setting.

 Any couple facing the challenges of dementia can feel stressed and most will experience an impact on their relationship.
 Intimacy and sex can become tricky topics for you and your partner/s to discuss.
-You might like to access local relationship counseling services such as Relate, or you may prefer an organisation with experience and expertise in working with LGBT couples, such as PACE.
+You might like to access local relationship counseling services such as Relate, or you may prefer an organisation with experience and expertise in working with LGBT couples.
 Relationship counseling may help you both to have open and frank discussions about your feelings and expectations.

 As a single person, it would be good to talk with trusted friends about how you want to approach intimacy and sexual relationships in the future.
 It could leave you vulnerable if this is something you have to negotiate on your own and defining your limits and boundaries with someone you trust may be beneficial.